 Where should I keep this medicine?

-- Keep the medicines in a cupboard, away from heat and direct sunlight.
-It does not need to be kept in the fridge.
+- Keep the medicine in a cupboard, away from heat and direct sunlight.

 - Keep the medicine in the container it came in.